fungamer2-2/AmoreliaAI/README.md

 The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model.
 Interactions will evoke emotions, which affect its mood.
 Its current emotions may affect its responses.

-## Coming soon
+## Memory system

-I also plan to implement a long-term memory system to recall relevant memories from previous conversations.
-That way, it'll be a true companion that actually remembers you across sessions.
+The AI companion also has a long-term memory system to recall relevant memories from previous conversations.
+It includes two types of memory: short-term and long-term.